Despite pandemic, 2020 a record year for York County's housing market

-Citing low inventory and interest rates, houses that go up for sale are being bought at record speeds.
-On average, a house is on the market for just seven days, Llorente added.
+Houses that go up for sale are being bought at record speeds, a rush attributed to low inventory and interest rates.
+On average, a house is on the market for just seven days, Llorente said.

-To put this into perspective, Llorente said when she was first starting out as a Realtor 20 years ago, the average house was on the market for close to two months.
+To put the situation into perspective, Llorente said that when she was starting out as a Realtor 20 years ago, the average house was on the market for close to two months.

 The boom in the housing market can also be attributed to lifestyle changes, she added.

-As the COVID-19 pandemic forced the workforce to shift from office cubicles to home spaces, there has been a shift in how workers utilized the rooms they had.
+As the COVID-19 pandemic forced the workforce to shift from office cubicles to home spaces, workers have adjusted how they use the rooms they have.

 "We've seen a lot of residential folks turning their dining rooms into offices because that seems to be the trend," Llorente said.
 "As people are looking for a little more elbow room, they're starting to look a little further abroad, being able to work from home."

-This transition to remote working has been a driving force strengthening the York County housing market, she added.
+This transition to remote working has been a driving force strengthening the York County housing market, she said.